-Community- and home-based care, support and counseling programs represent another pillar of Viet Nam's grant-supported activities.
-In Thai Nguyen province, the HIV Club for the Bright Future is a model of successful peer-topeer outreach, which forms an important component of Viet Nam's strategy to prevent and control HIV/AIDS.
+Number of pregnant women receiving counseling and testing services and counseling programs represent another pillar of Viet Nam's grant-supported activities.
+In Thai Nguyen province, the HIV Club for the Bright Future is a model of successful peer-to-peer outreach, which forms an important component of Viet Nam's strategy to prevent and control HIV/AIDS.
 All of the club's counselors are people living with HIV and they work to educate, counsel and combat stigma within their communities.
 They also provide social support to HIV-positive members and their families, as well as simple first-line health care and drugs to fight opportunistic infections.
-The strong performance of Viet Nam's programs to prevent and control HIV/AIDS is complemented by a Round 1 grant to combat TB, which was used to develop and implement a joint HIV/TB strategy.
-Programs targeting TB are now incorporating a strong emphasis on training, with more than 200 community health workers trained to counsel clients on HIV/TB prevention, testing and treatment.
-Viet Nam's much-younger grant to combat malaria, only begun in January 2005, has also shown strong performance against targets in its first year of program implementation.